THEFZNKHAN/noteshub/README.md

 ## Getting Started

-To get started with NoteHub, follow these steps:
+To get started with NotesHub, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the dependencies using `npm install`.